 Why some patients want to change their current Breast Implants and have Revision Surgery

 Some of the reasons for further Breast Implant Revision Surgery include:

-- Only had augmentation without a breast lift, despite moderate skin laxity or severe skin ptosis
+- Only getting a breast augmentation without a breast lift, despite moderate skin laxity or severe skin ptosis

-- Had a miscommunication or perceptions about ideal breast size/shape (most women want to go a bit bigger during revision)
+- A miscommunication or perceptions about ideal breast size/shape, most women want to go a bit bigger during revision.

 - Lacked customised pre-surgery measuring/planning

-- Ignored post-op recovery & rest recommendations and had a sub-optimal outcome
+- Ignored post-op recovery & rest recommendations.
+And, as a result, had a sub-optimal outcome

 Reasons for Breast Implant Replacement or Breast Augmentation Revision